sprstays/SNVaultIntegration/README.md

 Ensure the vault agent url is updated in JAVA class or use mid server properties.

-Deploy the custom proxy JDBC driver in ServiceNow MID Server classpath.
+Deploy the custom proxy JDBC driver jar in ServiceNow MID Server classpath.

-The driver automatically resolves the Vault password at connection time.
+The driver automatically resolves the Vault password at runtime.